9 tips to make sure your valuables come out of their boxes in good shape.

 - Label each box with the room it’s destined for and a description of its contents.

 This will help you, and your movers know where every box belongs in your new place.
 Numbering each box and keeping an inventory list in a small notebook is a good way to keep track of what you’ve packed―and to make sure you still have everything when you unpack.

 Use a couple of pieces of tape to close the bottom and top seams, then use one of the movers’ techniques―making a couple of wraps all the way around the box’s top and bottom edges, where stress is concentrated.

 - If you’re moving expensive art, ask your mover about special crating.

-Never wrap oil paintings in regular paper; it will stick.
-For pictures framed behind glass, make an X with masking tape across the glass to strengthen it and to hold it together if it shatters.
+Never wrap oil paintings on regular paper; it will stick.
+For pictures framed behind glass, make an X with masking tape across the glass to strengthen it and hold it together if it shatters.
 Then wrap the pictures in paper or bubble wrap and put them in a frame box, with a piece of cardboard between each framed piece for protection.

 - Bundle breakables.

 As you pack your dishes, put packing paper around each one, then wrap bundles of five or six together with more paper.
 Pack dishes on their sides, never flat.
 And use plenty of bunched-up paper as padding above and below.
 Cups and bowls can be placed inside one another, with paper in between, and wrapped three or four in a bundle.
 Pack them all in dish-barrel boxes.